Great Pacific Garbage Patch: Debris removal efforts

-The 2012 Algalita/5 Gyres Asia Pacific Expedition began in the Marshall Islands on 1 May, investigated the patch, collecting samples for the 5 Gyres Institute, Algalita Marine Research Foundation, and several other institutions, including NOAA, Scripps, IPRC and Woods Hole Oceanographic Institute.
-In 2012, the Sea Education Association (SEA) conducted research expeditions in the gyre.
-One hundred and eighteen net tows were conducted and nearly 70,000 pieces of plastic were counted.
+Ocean Voyages Institute's Project Kaisei

-In 2012, researchers Goldstein, Rosenberg and Cheng found that microplastic concentrations in the gyre had increased by two orders of magnitude in the prior four decades.
+In 2009, Ocean Voyages Institute removed over 5 ST of plastic during the initial Project Kaisei cleanup initiative while testing a variety of cleanup prototype devices.
+In 2019, over a 25-day expedition, Ocean Voyages Institute set the record for largest cleanup in the garbage patch, removing over 40 MT of plastic from the ocean.
+In 2020, over the course of two expeditions, Ocean Voyages Institute again set the record for the largest cleanup removing 170 ST of plastic from the ocean.
+The first 45-day expedition removed 103 ST of plastic and the second expedition removed 67 ST of plastic from the garbage patch.
+In 2022, over the course of 2 summer expeditions, Ocean Voyages Institute removed 148 ST of plastic ghostnets, consumer items and mixed plastic debris from the garbage patch.

-On 11 April 2013, artist Maria Cristina Finucci founded The Garbage Patch State at UNESCO – Paris in front of Director General Irina Bokova.
+The Ocean Cleanup

 On 9 September 2018, the first collection system was deployed to the gyre to begin the collection task.
 This initial trial run of the Ocean Cleanup Project started towing its "Ocean Cleanup System 001" from San Francisco to a trial site some 240 nmi away.
 The initial trial of the "Ocean Cleanup System 001" ran for four months and provided the research team with valuable information relevant to the designing of the "System 001/B".